History of Kurt Cobain in Timeline

 Heavier Than Heaven: A Biography of Kurt Cobain

-2001: "Teen Spirit: The Tribute to Kurt Cobain" Released on DVD
+2001: DVD Release of Teen Spirit: The Tribute to Kurt Cobain

-In 2001, the documentary "Teen Spirit: The Tribute to Kurt Cobain" was released on DVD.
+In 2001, Teen Spirit: The Tribute to Kurt Cobain documentary was released on DVD.

 Loading Video...

-2002: Publication of "Journals"
+2002: Publication of Journals

-In 2003, David Fricke of Rolling Stone ranked Kurt Cobain the 12th greatest guitarist of all time.
+In 2003, David Fricke of Rolling Stone ranked Kurt Cobain as the 12th greatest guitarist of all time.

-2003: Paperback Version of "Journals" Released
+2003: Paperback Version of Journals Released

 In 2004, "Grey Goose", "Ain't It a Shame" and "They Hung Him on a Cross" were released on Nirvana's B-sides collection, With the Lights Out.